elixir-europe/rdmkit/pages/rdm_cycle/processing.md

     * Is there a special significance to empty or otherwise special data fields?
 And is that made explicit?
     * Are all relationships between data fields explicit (e.g. if a dataset contains "medication" and "disease", is that medication actually used to treat the disease?
 Or is it e.g. medication that the patient is using for other reasons?)

-## What tools and resources are available for Data Processing?

-{% include toollist.html tag="process" %}

 ## Where can training materials and events about Data Processing be found?

 {% include tess.html search="Data Processing" %}